Desh TV: History

 On 18 October 2019, marking the first death anniversary of guitarist and singer Ayub Bachchu, Desh TV aired Sei Tumi, a special program dedicated to him.
 On 3 March 2022, Desh TV signed an agreement with local telecommunications company Banglalink.
 Under the agreement, the channel will enjoy Banglalink corporate connection as a valued client, according to a press release.
 Desh TV announced in July 2022 that Asaduzzaman Noor quit the channel.
-The channel officially adopted a new logo on 26 October 2022.
+The channel officially adopted a new logo on 26 October 2022, changing the stylization to "DESH^{TV}".
 The foundation stone of the construction of Desh Tower, a new 26-floor building which would be housing Desh TV, was laid on 17 December 2023.

+On 26 March 2026, coincinding their 17th anniversary, Desh TV commenced high-definition broadcasts and introduced a new logo, with the Bengali "দেশ" wordmark and the "desh.tv" stylization being brought back.

 Programming

 Desh TV offers a diverse range of programming, including news, entertainment, and sports.
 It also strongly upholds the culture of Bangladesh.
 On its thirteenth anniversary on 26 March 2022, the channel announced that it would completely shift to airing news programming, by removing all non-news programs.